startxfr/helm-repository/charts/cluster-workspace/README.md

 This helm chart is used to configure code ready workspace via it's operator and deploy a cheCluster.

+!!
+This chart is now deprecated and replaced by [cluster-devworkspaces startx helm chart](https://helm-repository.readthedocs.io/en/latest/charts/cluster-devworkspaces)

 This chart is part of the [cluster-xxx startx helm chart series](https://helm-repository.readthedocs.io#cluster-helm-charts) that doesn't necessarily deploy pods but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.

 ## Requirements and guidelines